Request account

 There’s two options for using programs with a graphical user interface on GenomeDK.

 You can use X-forwarding to tunnel individual graphical programs to your local desktop.
-This works well for many programs, but programs that do fancy graphics or anything animated might not work well.

 On Linux you simply need to tell SSH that you wish to enable X-forwarding.
 To do this, add -X